(Scroll down for related podcast episode)

 Much of the value of collaboration and collaborative relationships is derived from the nature of business itself.

 To be clear, when I talk about business I am not talking about things like political cronyism or the attempt to tie up scarce resources in order to charge above market prices.
 When I talk about business, I mean the creative, productive process of producing value in the form of products and services that others want to buy.
 It is this creative, productive process that most calls for collaboration.

 Properly understood, virtually any product or service we can find on the market has a huge network of activities behind it, all of which involve collaborative relationships.
-Of course there is often an element of negotiation concerning prices, quality, delivery schedules, etc., and competition between alternative vendors is certainly a factor.
-But nevertheless the network of productive activity is grounded primarily in collaboration and collaborative relationships.
+There is, of course, often an element of negotiation concerning prices, quality, delivery schedules, etc., and competition between alternative vendors is certainly a factor.
+But nevertheless, the network of productive activity is grounded primarily in collaboration and collaborative relationships.
 It is usually our working relationships that determine our success, not our willingness to compete.

 As Michael Novak put it:

 It is becoming clearer every day that one person’s work is naturally interrelated with the work of others.
 More than ever, work is work with others and work for others.